zevbaker/Byte-me/For-Loop/Readme.md

 0 1 1 2 3 5 8 13 21 34

 36. Write a program in C to display the such a pattern for n number of rows using a number which will start with the number 1 and the first and a last number of each row will be 1.
-Go to the editor

   1
  121
 12321

 37. Write a program in C to display the number in reverse order.
-Go to the editor Test Data :
+Test Data :
 Input a number: 12345
 Expected Output :
 The number in reverse order is : 54321

 38. Write a program in C to check whether a number is a palindrome or not.
-Go to the editor Test Data :
+Test Data :
 Input a number: 121
 Expected Output :
 121 is a palindrome number.

 39. Write a program in C to find the number and sum of all integer between 100 and 200 which are divisible by 9.
-Go to the editor
 Expected Output :
 Numbers between 100 and 200, divisible by 9 :
 108 117 126 135 144 153 162 171 180 189 198
 The sum : 1683

 40. Write a C Program to display the pattern like pyramid using the alphabet.
-Go to the editor

         A
       A B A